Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/Update-AzConnectedPrivateLinkScopeTag.md

 # Update-AzConnectedPrivateLinkScopeTag

 ## SYNOPSIS
-Updatean existing PrivateLinkScope's tags.
+update an existing PrivateLinkScope's tags.
-To Updateother fields use the CreateOrUpdatemethod.
+To update other fields use the CreateOrupdate method.

 ## SYNTAX